 The regulatory environment is continually changing in response to the COVID-19 pandemic and we’re working on keeping you as informed as possible.
 There may be potential discrepancies as COVID-19 regulatory changes continue to occur.
 If you believe there may be a discrepancy affecting you or your business, you should contact your local government and/or competent local legal counsel for further advice.

 U.S. Centers for Disease Control & Prevention Updates

-- NEW: COVID-19-Related Workplace Violence Prevention Guidance Released
+- COVID-19-Related Workplace Violence Prevention Guidance Released

 - COVID-19 Communication Plan for Critical Infrastructure Employers Released

 - CDC Releases One-Stop Shop Toolkit

 - CDC Releases Reopening Decision Trees for Industries

 - CDC Releases Guidance on Reopening Your Workplace

 - UPDATED 11/11/20 CDC Recommends Wearing Face Coverings in Certain Circumstances